• Edinburgh • Highlands • Loch Ness •

-Join Sunita for a trip of a lifetime and meet some of her friends - wonderful harpists, harp builders, musicians and family on a deeply personal tour.
+Join Sunita for a trip of a lifetime and meet some of her colleagues, friends and family on a deeply personal tour.

 Sunita's husband Fred was born in Scotland and participates in the tour.
 The couple are now renovating the Hamars, their historic home in Shetland which you will see on the tour.